No-Needle No-Scalpel Vasectomy

 Next, it is possible for sperm to leak out of the vas deferens into the scrotum causing a small, hard lump called a sperm granuloma.
 A spermatocele, or cyst filled with sperm, may also occur.
 These are non-dangerous and non-painful conditions that generally go unnoticed.

 Lastly, in rare instances, a patient may develop Post-Vasectomy Pain Syndrome.
 This is a painful condition that can lead to further surgeries down the road such as reversal of the vasectomy to try to alleviate blockage, removal of the epididymis, or even, in the worst case, removal of a testicle.
-This is why Dr. Chapman does not use metal clips and does an open-ended vasectomy.
-These techniques should help prevent long-term pain.

 How will a Vasectomy affect me?
 Vasectomy is NOT castration.
-It does not effect your hormones or sexual functions.
+It does not affect your hormones or sexual functions.
 Your penis and testicles are not altered.
 It does not cause voice changes, loss of body hair, or decreased interest in sex.
 You still produce semen and your erection and ejaculation are still the same.
 All a vasectomy does is interrupt the tubes that carry the sperm away from the testicles.
 The only way to tell if a man has had a vasectomy is to look at the semen under the microscope and see that there is no sperm in the semen.
 Everything else stays the exact same.
 Also, the body naturally reabsorbs the unused sperm, just as it did before the vasectomy.

 Is Vasectomy painful?
 No!
 You may feel mild discomfort when the local anesthetic is given, but then you are instantly numb.
 Some men feel a "tugging" sensation during the procedure, and others describe it as a "heaviness."
 Most men rate it at a "1" on a 1-10 scale.
 After surgery, you may be a little sore for a few days.